 It was a pleasure to hear that Agent Steel´s creativity was not yet exhausted.
 14 years after their groundbreaking debut, the band was still full of courage and musical energy.
 The heavyweight "Fighting Backwards" confirmed once more this statement.
 It shined with successful tempo changes and a vivid chorus.
 Unfortunately, the remaining songs (with the exception of "Awaken the Swarm") were not on an equal footing with the first three tunes.
 To add insult to injury, a few pieces sounded terrible, for example the gruesome ballad ("Bleed Forever", it really made my usually not very sensitive ears bleed) and the middling "Into the Nowhere" whose melody lines seemed to be stolen from Steve Harris.
 Do not think that the weak appearance of these songs was caused by any faults of the production.
 With regard to the mix, I could not identify any disturbing weaknesses.
 These compositions were just unworthy of the proud name of Agent Steel.
 Due to this substandard ending, the full-length failed to work as a whole.
 But some of its songs deserve to be heard again and again.

 The 80s exploits of early speed/thrash mainstays Agent Steel have become something of a legend, albeit something of a cult one that has a fairly limited range of adherents.
-They were an up and coming outfit molded somewhat along the lines of a faster, fancier, heavier and more sci-fi leaning answer to Helstar and even Florida’s own Crimson Glory (oddly enough, vocalist John Cyriis got a little into his band’s subject matter and moved Agent Steel to Florida due to its proximity to the Bermuda Triangle), and were likewise victims of the 90s.
+They were an up and coming outfit molded somewhat along the lines of a faster, fancier, heavier and more sci-fi leaning answer to Helstar and even Florida’s own Crimson Glory (oddly enough, it has been alleged that vocalist John Cyriis got a little too into his band’s subject matter and moved Agent Steel to Florida due to its proximity to the Bermuda Triangle), and were likewise victims of the 90s.
 Be this as it may, unlike their aforementioned rivals, they managed to pick up the pieces in the late 90s without changing their name (Helstar essentially became Destiny’s End give or take a few members) or putting out a confused reunion album with a less competent and very different sounding vocalist (Crimson Glory’s often derided return in “Astronomica”).

 A different vocalist in Bruce Hall has been tapped for this particular endeavor, but otherwise the band has returned fully intact in the lineup department.
 While Hall’s voice sounds a bit closer to a hybrid of Geoff Tate and Blitz Ellsworth, it fits quite nicely into what turns out to be a rather faithful successor to “Unstoppable Force”.
 Indeed, “Omega Conspiracy” sounds much closer to a late 80s thrash album with only a couple modern twists, literally to the point of preempting most of the so-called revivalist movement that wouldn’t pop up for another 5 years or so.
 Just a single listen to blistering thrashers like “Illuminati Is Machine” and “Know Your Master” will remind of those magical moments out of Heathen where the percussive pummeling of riffs was tempered with a soaring melodic wail that could be brutal yet also spacey and otherworldly at the same time.
 Add to this a tasteful mixture of gang shouts and layered lead guitar themes that coincide with the few and fleeting breakdowns, not to mention some impressive technical lead work, and this mixture of mainline and semi-extreme metal starts looking like a certified modern masterpiece.